Saint Joan of Arc

 Voices a teenage girl was believed about

 Joan of Arc grew up in Domrémy, a small village in northeastern France, during one of the darkest stretches of the Hundred Years' War, when large parts of the country were under English control and the rightful heir to the French throne, Charles VII, had not yet been crowned.
+The war had already dragged on for nearly a century by the time Joan was born around 1412, and France itself was effectively split in two: territory loyal to Charles in the south and center, and territory controlled by England and its Burgundian allies in the north, including Paris itself.
 As a teenager, Joan reported hearing voices and experiencing visions she attributed to Saint Michael, Saint Catherine of Alexandria, and Saint Margaret of Antioch, telling her to support Charles and help drive out the English.
-What's remarkable isn't only that a seventeen-year-old peasant girl claimed this — it's that the royal court, after real scrutiny, chose to believe her enough to act on it.

 A painting of Joan of Arc in gleaming plate armor, gazing upward with an expression of prayerful concentration.